AliceWonderMiscreations/php-ccm/AUTOLOADER.md

 The PHP-CCM AutoLoader
 ======================

-As of today (2018 February 14th) the autoloader is not yet in this git repository.
-I am still working on it and cleaning it up a bit.
+The AutoLoader in its present state can be found in the file `ClassLoader.php`

+It is not yet well tested.

 My goal with it is to ‘Keep It Simple, Silly’ - something that annoys the hell out of me with many auto-loaders out there.